getsentry/sentry-docs/src/collections/_documentation/guides/grouping-and-fingerprints/index.md

 After merge, we see that testTypeIssue7 and testTypeIssue8 were merged together.
 ![After Merge]({% asset guides/grouping-and-fingerprints/after-merge.png @path %})

 You can also do this from inside a single issue.
-Click the Similar Issues tab
+Click the Similar Issues tab.
 ![Similar Issues]({% asset guides/grouping-and-fingerprints/similar-issues.png @path %})

 {% capture __alert_content -%}